Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteering or internships
+- Write down any relevant experience that you’ve gained from volunteering or interning

-- You should highlight any achievements or responsibilities you fulfilled in these roles
+- Remark any achievements or responsibilities you took on during these roles.

 References:

-- At least two references from a professional
+- At least two references from professionals

-Does a resume letter have to be identical to a CV?
+Does a resume letter have to be similar to a CV?

-How to Write a Professional CV and Resume
+How to Write a Good CV and Resume

-- Use powerful action verbs to describe your achievements include "managed," "led," or "created."
+- Use strong action verbs to describe your achievements, such as "managed," "led," or "created."

 - Make sure you have a professional, clean layout and design.